MARS-UVA/exercises/README.md

     * To compute subsequent skibonacci numbers, we skip the previous one, double the second to last one, and add the third to last one.
     * However, the function is really slow.
 I'm trying to compute the 100th skibonacci number and it's taking ages.
 Help me optimize my code.
     * *Bonus: If you like math, see if you can find the sublinear solution*
+4. (data wrangling) I have some weather data in resources/weather_long.csv.
+This data is in *long format*, meaning it has a few columns to represent a lot of fields.
+Convert it to wide format, where the columns are City, Month, temperature, humidity, precipitation, wind speed, and air quality index.
+That way, we can more easily see what was going on in each city in each month.
+Output your data in a file called weather_wide.csv.
 # Java Exercises
 1. (test-driven development) Oh no!
 Someone wrote a whole load of spaghetti code for our MaxFinder class.
 It looks like it's passing our 1 unit test, but I'm suspicious of it.
     - Write tests in the Main class until you find an error.